Onset of universality in the dynamical mixing of a pure state: Spectral statistics

 \section{Spectral statistics}

-In this section we study the statistical properties of the mixed state of equation~(\ref{eq:RT}) when the time evolution is generated by an ensemble of Hamiltonians, where each member $H_{l}$ is taken from the GOE, with $l=1, \ldots, N$.
+In this section we study the statistical properties of the mixed state of equation~(\ref{eq:RT}) when the time evolution is generated by an ensemble of Hamiltonians, where each member $H_{l}$ is taken from the GOE, with $l=1, \ldots, \Ne$.
+For our statistical analysis, we will employ $\Ne=N$, as this is the minimum requirement to obtain a density matrix of the same rank as the dimension $N$.
+At the end of the section we will show that the main result persists for finite $\Ne>N$.
 The initial state $| \Psi_{0} \rangle =(1\;0\;\ldots\;0)^{T}$, where $T$ stands for the transpose, is chosen from the canonical basis of the Hamiltonian.
 For the analysis we consider system sizes of $N=2^{n}$ with $n=8,9$, and 10, and we perform $M$ random realizations of equation~(\ref{eq:RT}) such that the product $N\times M$ remains fixed to $\approx5\times10^{5}$.
 Also, for each realization we take only $60\%$ of the eigenvalues around the center of the spectrum.
-The curve fittings are performed using a nonlinear least-squares fitting.
-The obtained mixed state can be regarded as the reduced density matrix of a pure state of a larger composite system.
-In particular, we show that the distribution of the eigenvalues $\lambda_i$, normalized to its standard deviation, converges to the Marchenko-Pastur distribution, which is a characteristic feature of structureless ensembles~\cite{Zyczkowski2011}.
-For small times this distribution is only reached by all but one of the eigenvalues, the largest one separated from the bulk.
+For the density matrix as evaluated in equation~(\ref{eq:RT}), we will show that the distribution of the eigenvalues $\lambda_i$, normalized to its standard deviation, follows a Marchenko-Pastur distribution given by